History of Alaska: Statehood

 By the turn of the 20th century, a movement pushing for Alaska statehood began, but in the contiguous 48 states, legislators were worried that Alaska's population was too sparse, distant, and isolated, and its economy was too unstable for it to be a worthwhile addition to the United States.
 World War II and the Japanese invasion highlighted Alaska's strategic importance, and the issue of statehood was taken more seriously, but it was the discovery of oil at Swanson River on the Kenai Peninsula that dispelled the image of Alaska as a weak, dependent region.
 President Dwight D. Eisenhower signed the Alaska Statehood Act into United States law on July 4, 1958, which paved the way for Alaska's admission into the Union on January 3, 1959.
 Juneau, the territorial capital, continued as state capital, and William A. Egan was sworn in as the first governor.

 Alaska does not have counties, unlike every other American state except Louisiana.
 (Louisiana has parishes).
 Instead, it is divided into 16 boroughs and one "unorganized borough" made up of all land not within any borough.
 Boroughs have organized area-wide governments, but within the unorganized borough, where there is no such government, services are provided by the state.
-The unorganized borough is divided into artificially-created census areas by the United States Census Bureau for statistical purposes only.
+In the unorganized borough, cities or tribal organizations often provide community services while the state government provides education services through the Regional Educational Attendance Areas (REAA).

 Pioneering conditions in Alaska awoke ingenuity leading to invention of the Alaskan sawmill, an attachment to a chainsaw letting it be used to cut a felled tree into neat parallel-sided planks or boards.

 1964 earthquake

-On March 27, 1964 the Good Friday earthquake struck South-central Alaska, churning the earth for four minutes with a magnitude of 9.2.
+On March 27, 1964, the Good Friday earthquake struck South-central Alaska, churning the earth for four minutes with a magnitude of 9.2.
 The earthquake was one of the most powerful ever recorded and killed 139 people.
 Most of them were drowned by the tsunamis that tore apart the towns of Valdez and Chenega.
 Throughout the Prince William Sound region, towns and ports were destroyed and land was uplifted or shoved downward.
 The uplift destroyed salmon streams, as the fish could no longer jump the various newly created barriers to reach their spawning grounds.
 Ports at Valdez and Cordova were beyond repair, and the fires destroyed what the mudslides had not.
 At Valdez, an Alaska Steamship Company ship was lifted by a huge wave over the docks and out to sea, but most hands survived.
 At Turnagain Arm, off Cook Inlet, the incoming water destroyed trees and caused cabins to sink into the mud.
 On Kodiak, a tsunami wiped out the villages of Afognak, Old Harbor, and Kaguyak and damaged other communities, while Seward lost its harbor.
 Despite the extent of the catastrophe, Alaskans rebuilt many of the communities.